 Migrant Labor Camps and Residential Migrant Housing need a permit prior to opening.
-For assistance and guidance in obtaining a permit, contact the permitting agency, the Facility Programs Section of Environmental Health office of your county's health department.
-A Migrant Farm worker Housing guideline document is available to provide basic knowledge of the rules and regulations applying to Migrant Labor Camps and Residential Migrant Housing.
-Sections 381.008-381.00897, Florida Statutes, and Chapter 64E-14 (80kb PDF), provide sanitation and health standards relating to construction, operation, and maintenance of migrant labor camps and residential migrant housing.
+For assistance and guidance in obtaining a permit, contact the County Health Department where your Labor Camp or Residential Migrant Housing is located.
+Migrant farmworker housing guidelines are available to provide basic knowledge of the rules and regulations for applying to Migrant Labor Camps and Residential Migrant Housing.
+Sections 381.008-381.00897, Florida Statutes and Chapter 64E-14, Florida Administrative Code, provide sanitation and health standards relating to construction, operation, and maintenance of migrant labor camps and residential migrant housing.

 The Department maintains Inspection Data for Migrant Labor Camps.

 - Preparacion Para Emergencias (Espanol)